What is SR22 insurance in South Carolina for?

-So, what is SR22 insurance in SC?
-When you’ve been a part of a serious traffic violation, you have to meet an additional SR22 requirements in South Carolina for your SR22 auto insurance SC.
-It’s called the SR22 form, and you can get it from your insurer.
+When you’ve been a part of a serious traffic violation, you have to meet an additional requirement for your auto insurance.
+It’s called the South Carolina SR22 form, and you can get it from your insurer.

 You can also consider the form to be a certification of your financial responsibility.